 For more information or to schedule an appointment, please call Nate at (505) 243-2527 ext.
 209.

 Fresh Start Substance Abuse Recovery

 A comprehensive in-house substance abuse recovery program of at least 6 months duration.
-Intake is on Wednesday at 8 a.m.
+Intake is throughout the week, Monday-Friday 9am-12 noon and 12:30-2 p.m.

 Medical respite beds